Nationals vs. Pirates Player Props Betting Odds

-Sportsbooks have listed player props for Bryan Reynolds and others when the Pittsburgh Pirates host the Washington Nationals at PNC Park on Monday at 6:35 PM ET.
+Player prop betting options for Bryan Reynolds, Lane Thomas and others are available in the Pittsburgh Pirates-Washington Nationals matchup at PNC Park on Tuesday, starting at 6:35 PM ET.

 Bet on this matchup or its props with BetMGM!